-The Company believes its diversity, equity and inclusion policy has achieved good results to date and will assist in increasing the number of women and diverse groups in both management and executive positions over time.
-The Company and the Board have adopted goals for women and diverse groups, as it relates to board participation or executive officer participation.
+The Company believes its diversity, equity and inclusion policy has achieved good results to date and will assist in increasing the number of women and diverse groups in Trustee, management, and executive positions over time.
+The Company and the Board have adopted goals for women and diverse groups, as it relates to board participation and executive officer participation.
 The Company and the Board believe that optimal Board or Management performance is achieved through diversity.
 The Company is committed to having many potential women and diverse candidates for Board and Executive Officer positions.
-See Section 11 for Crombie's goals.
+See Section 11 for more information on Crombie's goals, priorities, and metrics.